Brett Usher: Historian

 Usher's principal historical work was William Cecil and Episcopacy 1559–1577, published by Ashgate in 2003.
 In this book Usher examined how Elizabeth I's chief minister, William Cecil, helped the queen to restore religious stability to a country wracked by two decades of divisions and uncertainty.
 A key to this was the future structure of the church, and Usher analysed the role of the bishops and their relationships with Cecil.
 The book received numerous favourable reviews, praising its combination of scholarship and readability.
 The Church Times said, "Readers who like detective stories ... will enjoy Usher's verve in turning taxation, land exchanges and long leases into a story of politics, personalities and ecclesiastical intrigue".
 The reviewer in the Sixteenth Century Journal praised the book for correcting two widespread misconceptions about the church history of the period: "it puts paid to the idea that Elizabethan government intentionally exploited sede vacante opportunities; and it gives the reader a clear picture of hardworking, conscientious bishops, laying to rest the old chestnut that they were merely timeserving opportunists."
 The Archive for Reformation History called the book "an example of that comparatively rare genre; a piece of genuinely original research".
 The reviewer added, "The sequel can only be anticipated with enthusiasm".
 A second part was planned, and was substantially completed, but Usher did not live to see it through publication.
 The final editing of the manuscript was undertaken by Kenneth Fincham, Professor of Early Modern History at the University of Kent.
 The book was published in 2016, under the title Lord Burghley and Episcopacy, 1577–1603.

 In addition to the Cecil book, Usher published several substantial essays and papers.
 They include "The Deanery of Bocking and the Demise of the Vestiarian Controversy", published in 2001, examining the eventual failure of Archbishop Matthew Parker to impose conformity throughout the country with the 1559 Book of Common Prayer, and an essay, Foxe in London 1550–87, a 9,000-word study of aspects of the life of John Foxe published in 2011.
 He was co-editor of Conferences and Combination Lectures in the Elizabethan Church (2003), and a contributor to books including The Myth of Elizabeth (2003), The Elizabethan World (2003), Puritans and Puritanism in Europe and America (2006), and The Tudors and Stuarts on Film (2009).

 Usher died of pancreatic cancer at his home in Stradishall, Suffolk, survived by his wife Carolynn, and their two daughters.
+He was buried at St Mary the Virgin church, Dedham, Suffolk.